AWS Services Overview – Whitepaper – Certification

 • provides cost-efficient and resizable capacity while managing time-consuming database administration tasks

-• supports various, including Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle, and Microsoft SQL Server
+• supports Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle, and Microsoft SQL Server

 • Benefits

-• Fast and Easy to Administer – No need for infrastructure provisioning, and no need for installing and maintaining database software.
+• Fast and Easy to Administer – no need for infrastructure provisioning or database software installation and maintenance.

-• fully managed, fast and flexible NoSQL database service for applications that need consistent, single-digit millisecond latency at any scale.
+• is a fully managed, serverless, key-value and document NoSQL database designed for single-digit millisecond performance at any scale.

 • supports both document and key-value data models.